We're here to help with all of your technology needs!

 A: All campus buildings offer wireless access.
 Students connect to the "ForesterNET" by using their College credentials.
 Guests may also use the wireless network by connecting to "ForesterNET," selecting the "Guest Signup" option, and following the instructions.

 Many dorms have wired connection options as well upon request.
-To inquire about a wired network connection, contact the Help Desk at x5544 or email@example.com
+To inquire about a wired network connection, contact the Service Desk at x5544 or email@example.com

 Q: How do I access my College email account?